-(2) This section designates reduced monitoring requirements for water quality parameters as follows:

-(A) Any water system that maintains the range of values for water quality parameters reflecting optimal corrosion control treatment specified by the commissioner under section 41(f) of this rule during three (3) consecutive years of monitoring may reduce the frequency with which it collects the number of tap samples for applicable water quality parameters specified in subdivision (1) from once every six (6) months to annually.
+- (2) This subdivision designates reduced monitoring requirements for water quality parameters as follows: - (A) Any water system that maintains the range of values for water quality parameters reflecting optimal corrosion control treatment specified by the commissioner under section 41(f) of this rule during three (3) consecutive years of monitoring may reduce the frequency with which it collects the number of tap samples specified in subdivision (1) for applicable water quality parameters from once every six (6) months to annually.
+This sampling begins during the calendar year immediately following the end of the monitoring period in which the third consecutive year of six (6) month monitoring occurs.
 Any water system that maintains the range of water quality parameters reflecting optimal corrosion control treatment specified by the commissioner under section 41(f) of this rule during three (3) consecutive years of annual monitoring under this subdivision may reduce the frequency with which it collects the number of tap samples for applicable water quality parameters specified in subdivision (1) from annually to once every three (3) years.

-(B) A water system may reduce the frequency of collecting tap samples to every three (3) years for applicable water quality parameters specified in subdivision (1) if the system demonstrates the following during two (2) consecutive monitoring periods:

-(i) The systems tap water lead level at the ninetieth percentile is less than or equal to the PQL for lead as specified in section 45(b)(2) of this rule.

-(ii) The systems tap water copper level at the ninetieth percentile is less than or equal to sixty-five hundredths (0.65) milligram per liter (mg/l) for copper as specified in section 36(c)(2) of this rule.

-(iii) The system has maintained the range of values for the water quality parameters reflecting optimal corrosion control treatment specified by the commissioner under section 41(f) of this rule.
+This sampling begins not later than the third calendar year following the end of the monitoring period in which the third consecutive year of monitoring occurs. - (B) A water system may reduce the frequency of collecting tap samples to every three (3) years for applicable water quality parameters specified in subsection (d)(1) if the system demonstrates the following during two (2) consecutive monitoring periods: - (i) The system's tap water lead level at the ninetieth percentile is less than or equal to the PQL for lead as specified in section 45(b)(2) of this rule. - (ii) The system's tap water copper level at the ninetieth percentile is less than or equal to sixty-five hundredths (0.65) milligram per liter (mg/L) for copper as specified in section 36(c)(2) of this rule. - (iii) The system has maintained the range of values for the water quality parameters reflecting optimal corrosion control treatment specified by the commissioner under section 41(f) of this rule.